 Hosea chapter 3

-The Book of Hosea, which means "salvation", was written to reveal God's plan of salvation for His children, Israel (who today are the people of the Christian nations in north-western Europe, the island Britain, and the Americas), the woman in the wilderness He took to wife on the Mountain where He promised (vowed) to be the provider of all her needs if she would just remain faithful to Him.
+The Book of Hosea, which means "salvation", was written to reveal God's plan of salvation for His children, Israel (who today are the people of the Christian nations in North-Western Europe, the Isles of Britain, and the Americas), the woman in the wilderness He took to wife on the Mountain where He promised (vowed) to be the provider of all her needs if she would just remain faithful to Him.
 But she did not remain faithful and she forsook Him and went whoring after Baalim and became another man's wife, even the "ish" ("man" in Hebrew) who deceives the whole world (Isa.
 14:16).
 The question is, "Should God take His adulterous wife back?"

 The good news and the answer is, yes, God will take back His wife when she returns to Him and, as we learned in the last study, at that time she will call Him "Ishi", her husband.
 Meanwhile she is estranged from Him for He divorced her.Jeremiah 3:1